WeLikeCode/heroku-cli/README.md

 **BUT WHY?!**

 We use GITLAB community edition and we are in love with it's CI\CD.
+See the examples folder from github.